 Section 162(m) of the Internal Revenue Code (the "Code") disallows a tax deduction to public companies for compensation of more than \$1 million paid in any taxable year to each "covered employee," which includes any person who served as chief executive officer or chief financial officer at any time, as well as any person who was ever identified as a covered employee in 2017 or any subsequent year.
 To the extent the total compensation of any covered employee exceeds \$1 million in a taxable year, the amount in excess of \$1 million is not deductible for taxes.
-While Section 162(m) exempted qualifying performance-based compensation with respect to taxable years beginning on or before December 31, 2017, since that time all compensation to covered employees has been subject to the \$1 million deduction limit.
+While the Compensation Committee is mindful of the benefit to us of the deductibility of compensation, the Compensation Committee continues to believe that shareholder interests are best served if its discretion and flexibility in structuring and awarding compensation is not restricted, even though some compensation awards may have resulted in the past, and are expected to result in the future, in non-deductible compensation expenses to the company.
+The Compensation Committee's ability to continue to provide a competitive compensation package to attract, motivate and retain the company's most senior executives is considered critical to the company's success and to advancing the interests of its shareholders.

 Section 280G of the Code disallows a tax deduction with respect to excess parachute payments to certain executives of companies which undergo a change in control.
 In addition, Code Section 4999 imposes a 20% excise tax on the individual with respect to the excess parachute payment.
 Parachute payments are compensation linked to or triggered by a change in control and may include, but are not limited to, bonus payments, severance payments, certain fringe benefits, and payments and acceleration of vesting from long-term incentive plans including stock options and other equity-based compensation.
 Excess parachute payments are parachute payments that exceed a threshold determined under Code Section 280G based on the executive's prior compensation.
-As discussed below, we do not provide tax gross-ups on income that is deemed made in connection with a change in control.
+We do not provide tax gross-ups on income that is deemed made in connection with a change in control.